-Mild cases of conjunctivitis merely require the flushing of the eye with saline.
+Treatment differs based on the severity of the case.
+Mild cases of conjunctivitis merely require the flushing of the eye with saline or topical ointments with mild steroids.
 Purulent or more serious conjunctivitis may require eye irrigations.
-Antibiotics may be given to combat eye infectious.
-Anti-inflammatories may be given to combat infectious.
+Antibiotics may be given to combat eye infections.
+Anti-inflammatories may be given to combat inflammation.

 A serious eye condition, glaucoma leads to blindness when not treated.
 It arises because the fluid in the eye is produced faster than it can be removed.
 It leads to intraocular pressure or pressure within the eye.
 When the pressure is too high, it causes degenerative changes to the optic nerve.

 Glaucoma can be acute or chronic, depending on how quickly the signs develop.
-An eye with acute glaucoma, which develops suddenly is very painful, causing the dog to squint and tear.
+An eye with acute glaucoma develops suddenly and is very painful, causing the dog to squint and tear.
 The affected eye is harder than the other, causing the dog to have a fixed blank look.
-Glaucoma causes your dog to have a chronic migraine.
+Glaucoma causes your dog to have chronic migraine.

 Chronic glaucoma develops over time.
-It is chronic when the eyeball slowly begins to protrude as a result of the developing mass behind it.
+It is chronic when the eyeball slowly begins to protrude due to the developing mass behind it.

-Secondary Glaucoma is a complication arising from other eye diseases like cataracts and Uveitis.
+Secondary glaucoma can arise from other eye diseases like cataracts, uveitis, and tumors.

-Acute glaucoma is an emergency and needs to be treated immediately or it can cause blindness.
+Acute glaucoma is an emergency that needs to be treated immediately, or it can cause blindness.
 The dog needs to be rushed to the veterinary hospital.
-Doctors usually administer the drug manitol intravenously through a drip or use inhibitors that block the enzyme that produces the fluid building up behind the eye.
-Some may give the inhibiting drugs orally with together with drugs like Xalatan.
+Doctors usually administer the drug mannitol intravenously through a drip or use inhibitors that block the enzyme that produces the fluid building up behind the eye.
+Some may give the inhibiting drugs orally together with drugs like Xalatan.

-A cataract occurs when the dog’s eyes turn opaque and causes him to have blurred vision.
+A cataract occurs when the dog’s eyes turn opaque and cause him to have blurred vision.
 Cataracts should be removed as early as possible to prevent them from the possible complication of glaucoma and eventual blindness.
-Dogs of all ages and breeds can develop cataracts but they are more commonly found in cocker spaniels, poodles, miniature schnauzers, terriers and golden retrievers.
+Dogs of all ages and breeds can develop cataracts, but they are more commonly found in cocker spaniels, poodles, miniature schnauzers, terriers, and golden retrievers.

-Cataracts can be a result of old age, trauma or secondary complications from diseases like glaucoma.
+Cataracts can result from old age, trauma or secondary complications from diseases like glaucoma.
 Most often, they result because of an inherited condition.
-They can therefore be present at birth or develop when a dog is very young.
+They can, therefore, be present at birth or develop when a dog is very young.

 Cataracts can also result as a secondary complication of diseases such as diabetes.
-A small consolation, but dogs with cataracts have surgical success rates that are higher.
+A small consolation is that dogs with cataracts have higher surgical success rates.

 A visit to a veterinarian is essential once a pet owner notices that its eyes are turning blush grey.
 The vet will recommend the additional steps for treatment or surgery.